A warm welcome to all Residents

 Mainstay is responsible for staffing and maintaining the building’s communal areas – dealing with the day to day running of the development and services, and dealing with all issues relating to the administration, finance and servicing of the development.

-is the designated Property Manager and is scheduled to visit the site every 3 – 4 weeks.
+is the designated Property Services Manager and visits the site regularly,

 email: Send email